MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-02.md

 At this point, you have built an image locally.
 The image you created has a name formatted as `<repository-name>:<tag>` where `<repository-name>` is "msdocspythoncontainerwebapp" and `<tag>` is set to "latest".
 Tags are a way to define version information, intended use, stability, or other information.
 For more information, see [Recommendations for tagging and versioning container images](/azure/container-registry/container-registry-image-tag-version).

-Built images from VS Code or from using the Docker CLI directly can also be viewed with the [Docker Desktop](https://www.docker.com/products/docker-desktop/) application.
+Images that are built from VS Code or from using the Docker CLI directly can also be viewed with the [Docker Desktop](https://www.docker.com/products/docker-desktop/) application.

 ## 3. Set up MongoDB